YousryEssam/YousryEssam.github.io/README.md

 # YousryEssam.github.io
 ## Welcome to My CV Website

-This is a web-based version of my resume, created using HTML and hosted on GitHub Pages.
+This is a web-based version of my resume, created using HTML , CSS and JavaScript.
+Hosted on GitHub Pages.
 You can visit the live website by following the link below:

 - [Visit my CV Website](https://YousryEssam.github.io)